 Ceremonies for graduating students — and the procedures and traditions that surround them — have changed dramatically over time and across countries.
-The Cal Bears of 1864 never could have imagined that the 2020 commencement would take place in a video game!
-Enjoy this history of commencements at Berkeley.
+The Cal Bears of 1864 never could have imagined that the 2020 Commencement would take place in a video game!
+Enjoy this history of Commencement at Berkeley.

 Historical Milestones